Fidelity Japan Trust Enhances Treasury with Share Buyback

 Fidelity Japan Trust PLC (GB:FJV) has released an update.

-Fidelity Japan Trust PLC has repurchased 20,424 shares at an average price of 154.5 GBp, adding these to its treasury.
-This transaction leaves the company with a total of 19,118,300 shares held in treasury and an issued share capital of 136,161,695.
-Shareholders can use the updated total voting rights of 117,043,395 for regulatory disclosures.
+Fidelity Japan Trust PLC has repurchased 25,000 of its own shares to add to its Treasury, at an average price of 156 GBp per share.
+This move brings the company’s total issued share capital to over 136 million, with more than 19 million shares now held in Treasury.
+Shareholders can use the updated voting rights figure to adjust their investment calculations.

 For further insights into GB:FJV stock, check out TipRanks’ Stock Analysis page.